kpellegr/spacewriter/README.md

 To use a key you need an instance of the `TranslationManager` class.
 This class follows the same lifecycle as the `Phaser` game objects (all screens).
 It also has the `preload` and `create` methods.
-You'll have to call there manually from within your game objects.
+You'll have to call these manually from within your game objects.
 When those 2 methods have been called the manager will be fully initialized and ready to use.

 Thankfully all classes that extend from `BaseView` already have an instance available.
 You can access this